-Bird Observatory centre & Backpackers. environmental education centre is now finished after a long time of struggling to build it from small amount of tours that we get from my birdwatching trips.
-Now I need help for filling up the rooms with beds,3 air-conditioners for the hall and reception as well as cultlery.
+Zulu Bird Centre is now almost finished after a long time of struggling to build it from small amount of tours that we get from my birdwatching trips.
+Office is now fully equipped

 A little bit of context